microsoft/synthetic-data-showcase/packages/webapp/src/ui-tooltips/mds/MEAN_PROPORTIONAL_ERROR.md

 The average of the mean proportional error for all buckets defines the overall mean proportional error.

-The closer this is to 0, closer the synthetic/reportable counts are from the sensitive counts for each bucket (see the chart below).
+The closer this is to 0, the closer the aggregate/synthetic counts are from the sensitive counts for each bucket (see the chart below).